timezstyle/best_price/README.md

 ## How to run this project
 ```
-# prepare selenium (make sure docker and docker-compose are already istalled)
+# prepare selenium (make sure docker and docker-compose are already installed)
 docker-compose up -d

 # set your GOPATH (optional)